SECTION A: VEGETABLES AND FRUIT

 thanks to our sponsors

 We are immensely grateful to all our Show sponsors.
 Without their support, we wouldn't be able to put on a Show, entertain our visitors, and raise money for local organisations and charities.
 Thank you.
-If you are interested in being a sponsor of next year's Show, please get in touch.
+Our sponsors from the last Show are listed below.
+If you are interested in being a sponsor of the Show this year, please get in touch.